 Should you wish to claim compensation for your whiplash injury, you could do so with a No Win No Fee solicitor.
 Their services could be funded under a type of No Win No Fee arrangement called a Conditional Fee Agreement (CFA).

-When making a whiplash claim with the support of a No Win No Fee lawyer, you typically won’t be asked to pay an upfront fee for their services.
-If you receive compensation for your whiplash injury, a success fee will be taken from your payout.
-This will be legally capped.
-If your whiplash claim is not successful, you typically will not have to pay for your solicitor’s services.
+When making a whiplash claim with the support of a No Win No Fee lawyer, you won’t be asked to pay an upfront or ongoing fee for their services.
+If you win your whiplash injury claim, a success fee will be taken from your compensation.
+This will be a legally capped percentage.
+If your whiplash claim is not successful, you won’t have to pay any fee for your solicitor’s services.

 Our advisors can help you find out how you can prove you have whiplash and advise on what evidence you could submit.
 If your whiplash compensation claim seems like it has a good chance of success, you could be passed on to our solicitors.
 To speak to us: